-- If your vasculitis goes into remission, your provider may carefully stop your medicines.
+- If your vasculitis goes into remission, your healthcare provider may carefully stop your medicines.
 However, you will still need to be monitored for flares.

 Learn the warning signs of serious complications and have a plan

-An aneurysm can lead to a more serious problem like or a or rupture, which is a tear in the blood vessel wall.
+An aneurysm can lead to a more serious problem like a or rupture, which is a tear in the blood vessel wall.
 Vasculitis also can lead to other serious heart and blood vessel problems, such as heart attack or stroke.

 If you think that you are or someone else is having symptoms of one of these conditions, call 9-1-1 right away.
 Every minute matters.

-Aneurysm rupture or dissection
+Aneurysm dissection or rupture

-Symptoms of aor rupture may include:
+Symptoms of a dissection or rupture may include: